Slide 9

 In the last full week of September, the IWDeaf is celebrated by families, peers, governments, professional sign language interpreters, and others through various activities by respective Deaf communities in Canada and around the world.

-CAD-ASC provides consultation and information on Deaf needs and interests to the public, businesses, media, educators, governments, and others.
-We conduct research and collect data, issue reports, and provide expertise regarding Deaf concerns and rights.
-We develop and implement pilot programs and “best practices.”
-We offer assistance to Deaf organizations and service agencies across the country and also provide a major library and resource centre on deafness at our office in Ottawa, Ontario.
+CAD-ASC provides consultation, research, and expertise on Deaf needs and rights to the public, organizations, and governments.
+We also develop pilot programs and promote best practices.
+We offer assistance to Deaf organizations nationwide and maintain a major Deaf resource library at our office in Ottawa, Ontario.
+Donate to help support CAD-ASC and its operations.